AbsolutePug/mightyq2-custom-discord-theme/README.md

 # mightyq25-custom-theme
-Discord them made for my friend although this was made for him you may still use it all you have to do is
+Use with BetterDiscord.
+Created for my friend and this was the only way I could figure out how to send it to him.